 What is Cuban Mojo?

 The word mojo loosely translated into English means good luck.
-Mojo is a brightly flavored sauce used in Cuban cooking that contains juice of the bitter orange.
+Cuban Mojo Sauce is a brightly flavored mixture used in Cuban cooking that contains juice of the bitter orange.
 It might be harder to find fresh bitter oranges in the states, so our mojo barbecue sauce recipe calls for regular orange and lime juices combined.
 If you live in an area where you can find bitter orange, then use 1 cup of the fresh squeezed juice for this recipe.
 Bottled bitter orange juice is also available online and in some grocery stores across the country.

 What you’ll need to make Cuban Mojo BBQ Sauce:

 - –A Blender: You’ll need a blender or food processor to puree some of the ingredients prior to simmering the sauce.

 - –Orange Juice: Fresh squeezed is preferred, but a good quality orange juice is key to this recipe.

 - –Ketchup: Yes, ketchup is actually a great base for barbecue sauces.
 It contains that tart, sugary flavor profile that helps to round out this sauce.
 If you are watching your sugar intake, use sugar-free or low-sugar ketchup.